 N moaned about the journey – I really must give him some books and toys to play with in the car, because he always just sits there (and eats), but it wasn’t too bad apart from a stretch on the M25.
 Pulling into the drive and car park it was clear that The Grand really was compared with the other hotels on the sea front.
 Think old beautiful white town houses and buildings, and you get the grandeur of the hotel, despite some scaffolding at one end.

-I’d been worried that we’d struggle to get a parking space (you can guarantee one for £25 a day – extortionate, but people had done, and they had their own little boards with their name on to keep their spaces free.
-But we didn’t have a problem, there was spaces at any time of the day, although I expect it gets busier in Summer.
-Parking onsite is my one requirement other than wifi, so it does limit choice of hotels sometimes.
+I’d been worried that we’d struggle to get a parking space (you can guarantee one for £25 a day – extortionate, but some people had paid.
+They had their own little boards with their name on to keep their spaces free.
+But we didn’t have a problem, there were spaces at any time of the day, although I expect it gets busier in summer.
+Parking onsite is my one requirement other than wifi for hotel stays, so it can limit choice of hotels in cities sometimes.

 The doormen are welcoming and helpful, enjoying playing games with children going through the revolving doors, and reception staff were always pleasant and willing to help, explaining everything we needed to know.